All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Retatrutide produced greater weight loss than semaglutide (Ozempic/Wegovy) in clinical trials, with participants losing up to 24.2% of body weight versus 15-17% with semaglutide.
 However, retatrutide is not yet FDA approved.

 Retatrutide produced significantly greater weight loss than semaglutide (the active ingredient in Ozempic and Wegovy) in clinical trials.
-Phase 2 data showed up to 24.2% body weight loss with retatrutide over 48 weeks, compared to 15 to 17% with semaglutide in its pivotal trials.
-However, retatrutide is not yet FDA approved and direct head-to-head comparison data is limited.
+Phase 2 data showed up to 24.2% body weight loss with retatrutide over 48 weeks, compared to 15 to 17% with semaglutide in its important trials.
+But retatrutide[1] isn't yet FDA approved and direct head-to-head comparison data is limited.

 Detailed Explanation